RasppleII/rasppleii.github.io/a2cloud/index.md

 Open the ADTDISKS shared volume and copy any disk images you want to make into disks in there.

-Then run [ADTPro][61] on your Apple II, which is on your A2CLOUD boot disk.
+Then run [ADTPro][] on your Apple II, which is on your A2CLOUD boot disk.
 Type R to receive, and type the name of the image file (case matters), and then choose the drive containing the disk you want to put the image onto.
 The disk will be erased, so be careful.
 Also, if you were using VSDRIVE before